pwa-builder/pwabuilder-windows-chromium-docs/next-steps-edgehtml.md

 ## 2. Submit your app package to the Microsoft Store

 Your zip file contains a `*.edgehtml.appxbundle` bundle.
-This is your Windows app package that can be submitted to the Microsoft Store through the [Windows Partner Center](https://partner.microsoft.com/dashboard)
+This is your EdgeHTML-based Windows app package that can be submitted to the Microsoft Store through the [Windows Partner Center](https://partner.microsoft.com/dashboard).

 When you're ready to publish to the Store, you can either: